-Figure 3 shows a typical example of an interaction graph specifying a generic integrity constraint for patients by describing necessary synchronization requirements for the activities prepare, inform, call, and perform.
-As all these activities refer to a particular patient p as well as a particular examination x, they possess corresponding parameters p and x containing, for example, a social security number identifying a patient and a symbolic value like sono or endo representing an examination, respectively.
-The ellipses containing flash symbols, which - in contrast to the predefined circular operators - constitute a user-defined operator, represent a mutual exclusion describing that a patient p might either pass through exactly one examination x (middle branch) or be prepared for or informed about several examinations x simultaneously (upper and lower branch, respectively).
-The "for some x" quantifiers $\bigcirc{x} \cdots \bigcirc{x}$ specify that their body, i. e., the subgraph in between, must be traversed for exactly one arbitrarily chosen value of the parameter x, while the body of the "for all p" quantifier
+As a first example, Fig. 3 shows an interaction graph specifying a generic integrity constraint for patients by describing necessary synchronization requirements for the activities prepare, inform, call, and perform.
+As all these activities refer to a particular patient p as well as a particular examination x, they possess corresponding parameters p and x containing, for example, a social security number identifying a patient and a symbolic value like sono or endo representing an examination, respectively.4 The ellipses containing flash symbols, which - in contrast to the predefined circular operators - constitute a user-defined operator, represent a mutual exclusion describing that a patient p might either pass through exactly one examination x (middle branch) or be prepared for or informed about several examinations x simultaneously (upper and lower branch, respectively).
+The "for some x" quantifiers $\bigcirc \cdots \bigcirc$ specify that their body, i.e., the subgraph in between, must be traversed for exactly one arbitrarily chosen value of the parameter x, while the body of the "for all p" quantifier $\bigcirc \dots \oslash$ might be traversed concurrently and independently for all possible values of the